LunarG/VulkanTools/via/README.md

 ### Resulting Output
 VIA outputs two things:
- - A command-line ouptut indicating the overall status
+ - A command-line output indicating the overall status
  - An HTML file (called via.html) containing the details which will be output to one of two locations:
   1. If the current directory is writeable, the HTML will be placed in that location.
   2. Otherwise, it will be saved to your home folder, except for the Windows Start Menu short-cut which writes the file to your desktop.